chandanravi54/life-skills-track/technical-communication.md

 Solr scored high here.
 It is a very well-documented product with clear examples and API use case scenarios.
 Elasticsearch ‘s documentation is well organized, but it lacks good examples and clear configuration instructions.
 4. QPS Test
-Queries per second (QPS) is a common measure of the amount of
-Search traffic is an information retrieval system, such as a search
+Queries per second (QPS) is a common measure of the amount of search traffic is an information retrieval system, such as a search
 engine or a database receives during one second.
-In the QPS test conducted between Elasticsearch and Solr, indexing
-was continued as a continuation of the previous test.
-QPS figures
-were measured for both tools while the indexing process was active.
+In the QPS test conducted between Elasticsearch and Solr, indexing was continued as a continuation of the previous test.
+QPS figures were measured for both tools while the indexing process was active.
 Elasticsearch reached 30 QPS speed, while Solr remained at 15 QPS speed when sending similar search requests.
-In another QPS test conducted with 40 million pieces of data
-(between 200 and 1000 words), it was observed that Solr had better
+In another QPS test conducted with 40 million pieces of data (between 200 and 1000 words), it was observed that Solr had better performance.
-performance.

 ## Conclusions
-Solr and Elasticsearch are two similar search platforms that are
-both Lucene-based, has similar coding languages, intended use and
+Solr and Elasticsearch are two similar search platforms that are both Lucene-based, has similar coding languages, intended use and  styles.
-styles.

 1. They are similar tools in terms of technical features.
 2. Elasticsearch supports more coding languages than Solr.